egtann/migrate/README.md

 Other tools for database migrations introduced the concept of "up" and "down" migrations.
-There are several drawbacks to that approach, but the biggest by far is the following: "down" migrations may incorrectly reverse an "up" migration due to programmer error, leaving the database in an inconsistent state across environments.
+There are several drawbacks to that approach, but the biggest by far is that "down" migrations may incorrectly reverse an "up" migration due to programmer error, leaving the database in an inconsistent state across environments.

 Thus, "down" migrations compromise the entire point of any migration tool, which is above all else to guarantee consistent state.
 At the same time, it's